Asimov-Chuang/DeepHalo/B9Eq-4.md

 In general:

-1. **Higher-degree activations** (like Eq.
+- Higher-degree activations (like Eq.
 (8)) allow *faster growth* in representational power with depth, efficiently capturing higher-order effects.
-2. **However**, very high-degree activations in deep networks may introduce *training instability*, such as exploding gradients.
+- However, very high-degree activations in deep networks may introduce *training instability*, such as exploding gradients.
-3. **Empirically**, we observe that for the same representable order, both variants achieve similar accuracy.
+- Empirically, we observe that for the same representable order, both variants achieve similar accuracy.
 Yet, **first-order activations (Eq.
 (5)) tend to be more stable**, especially on noisy or real-world datasets.

 Therefore, we recommend: